 Turkey is a fashionable country, especially in the major cities where you will be spending most of your time.
 Most women wear boots, fitted clothing and makeup.
 When we go to the countryside though, dress is very conservative.
 Long skirts and long sleeves are suggested.
 Having a scarf to cover your hair is very important, as you need one to enter mosques.

 - Weather - Temperature in autumn (September-October) is very pleasant with highs ranging from upper 70’s to mid 80’s and evening temperatures from upper 50’s to mid 60’s.

 Istanbul will be comfortable when we initially arrive, but it will gradually become cooler as winter approaches.
 You can easily purchase a warm jacket in Turkey.

 Clothing suggestions for India

 India is the most conservative country we will visit in terms of dress.
 Women should always dress modestly with their shoulders and legs covered at all times.
-No short skirts, shorts of any length, or tank tops will ever be appropriate.
+Short skirts, shorts of any length, or tank tops will never be appropriate.
 In previous years, female students bought the traditional salwar kameez outfits in the first week of the India program and wore them throughout our stay there.
-You can buy these outfits premade or have them tailored for about $5-10 USD.
-Females will feel more comfortable and attract less attention if they wear traditional Indian clothing.
-Weather- In the south it is hot, usually in the higher 70s-90s during the day.
-At night it does cool down, but not terribly.
-When you move to Varanasi it is cooler, but not by much.
-You may need warm clothing for the last portion of the India section if we go to Sikkim (in the foothills of the Himalayas).
+You can buy these outfits premade or have them tailored for about USD$5-10.
+Women will feel more comfortable and attract less attention if they wear traditional Indian clothing.

 COMPUTERS AND ELECTRONICS